yerkebulanali/Python-and-Spark/README.md

 ## Description ##
-Some tutorial notes for Spark and Python.
+Some tutorial notes from Spark and Python Course.

   - https://www.udemy.com/course/spark-and-python-for-big-data-with-pyspark/